sachaCast/GamesOnWeb20242025/README.md

 | `ShiftLeft` | Crawl (reduces height and movement speed)  |
 | `C`         | Grab (interact with objects like the cube) |

+- **Cube and throne Interaction**: A pushable objects can be grabbed with `C` and moved to unlock a path to the next area.

 ### 🏊‍♂️ Character Actions (Second Level)

 | Key         | Action                                     |